-Premium plan users and below can participate in WordAds, Automaticc’s own advertising service, but you’ll have to split revenue with them and you can’t control what kind of ads would appear on your site.
+Premium plan users and below can participate in WordAds, Automattic’s own advertising service, but you’ll have to split the revenue with them and you can’t control what kind of ads appear on your site.

 There are no hard limitations when it comes to using the self-hosted platform.
-However, keep in mind that you can be hindered by the following:
+However, keep in mind that you can be limited by the following:

-The overall power of your site depends on your host’s hardware.
-Power here means the ability of your site to handle hundreds to millions of simultaneous traffic along with complex themes and plugins without slowing down.
+The overall power of your site depends on your hosting plan.
+Power here means the ability of your site to handle high volumes of traffic along with complex themes and plugins without suffering performance problems and slowing down.

-See the issue with most cheap hosting services is that they put A LOT of websites on the same account, meaning their servers are always competing for resources.
-The result is that most of the sites will end up offering a slow user experience to their visitors.
+The issue with most cheap hosting services is that they put A LOT of websites on the same servers, meaning that such websites are always competing with other websites for resources.
+The result is that most of the sites will end up offering a non-optimal or even slow user experience to their visitors.

 If you need more power, you’ll need more expensive hosting packages or you’ll want to choose premium hosts.

 Generally, the more expensive the hosting plan you choose, the more powerful your hardware will be or the more resources will be available.
-The quality of the host also affects it, the cheapest hosting plan from a premium host can rival the mid-tier plan from a shoddy host.
+The quality of the host also affects it, the cheapest hosting plan from a premium host can rival the mid-tier plan from a shoddy, cheap host.

-There are different levels of hosting plans available depending on the host.
-Most of the time, you can purchase shared, VPS and dedicated hosting package from most hosting providers.
+There are different levels of hosting plans available depending on the hosting vendor.
+Most of the time, you can purchase shared, VPS and dedicated hosting packages from most hosting providers.

 The power of your site depends on the power of the server running it.

 Your content is subject to your host’s terms of service.
 For example, some hosts allow adult content, gambling or casino, CBD or drug-related content while others do not.
-Some allow resource intensive websites (examples are image hosting site, video and or streaming sites, or large, heavy, downloads etc.) while others do not.
+Some allow resource-intensive websites (examples are image hosting site, video and or streaming sites, or large, heavy, downloads etc.) while others do not.

-Otherwise, you should just stick to premium themes and plugins, which, thankfully, are very abundant.
-There are thousands of WP theme and plugin developers out there selling premium theme and plugins that can make your self-hosted site truly outstanding.
+Otherwise, you should just stick to premium themes and plugins, which, thankfully, are abundant.
+There are thousands of WordPress theme and plugin developers out there selling premium themes and plugins that can make your self-hosted site truly outstanding.

 You can find a selection of the very best themes and plugins by browsing this site from the top menu.
 We strive to select and review the very best products out there making it easier for you to make a good decision on what to use and spend your hard-earned money on.

-You can also hire WP developers who can build you a custom theme or plugin that can be found nowhere else.
+You can also hire WordPress developers who can build you a custom theme or plugin that can be found nowhere else.
 We've delved deeply on how to hire a good candidate here.

 Creating backups is your responsibility.
-You have to make sure that you make proper backups of your WP site on a regular basis.
+You have to make sure that you make proper backups of your WordPress site on a regular basis.
 Thankfully, there are hundreds of services and backup plugins that can help you with that.
 Some hosting plans also have backups built-in, but be sure to have these set up correctly.